awsdocs/amazon-route53-docs/doc_source/domain-register.md

    + **noreply@domainnameverification\.net** – for TLDs registered by our registrar associate, Gandi\.
 To determine who the registrar is for your TLD, see [Domains That You Can Register with Amazon Route 53](registrar-tld-list.md)\.

    When you receive the verification email, choose the link in the email that verifies that the email address is valid\.
-If you don't receive the email immediately, perform the following troubleshooting steps:
+If you don't receive the email immediately:

-   + Choose **Back** and verify that the email address for the registrant contact is the correct one\.
+   + Check the settings for the domain to verify that you specified the correct email address for the registrant contact\.

    + Check your junk email folder\.
 **Important**